alex-gamero/100-days-of-code/log.md

 **Today's Progress**: Today I went over some Linux and a lot more JavaScript.

 **Thoughts**: It was a good day, I got into some complex issues that I didn't understand, and so far I have some progress, but still have to study more.

+### Day 14: July 04, Friday

+**Today's Progress**: Today I reviewed Linux, more about the operating system and its commands.
+More specifically Shell variables.

+**Thoughts**: I read about 10 articles of theory and practiced many examples and exercises in the shell, I'm burnt out.
+But I'm glad I was able to fully understand the topic.

+### Day 15: July 05, Saturday

+**Today's Progress**: Today is a special day, I'm already in the AI Tinkerers Hackathon - Ottawa.
+A great opportunity to meet amazing people specialized in AI and in this technology industry.

+**Thoughts**: I really learned a lot today, from the workshops that were there, to the immense amount of people with years of experience in this field, it was really amazing.